 31 Aug 5 Ways to Measure the ROI of Your Website Redesign

 Your website is the foundation of your online marketing efforts and often the first impression someone will have about your organization.
 Once you’ve made the leap and invested in a website redesign, it’s time to begin calculating the return on your investment.
-When measuring your website’s ROI, organizations must look at costs and the results.
+When measuring your website’s return on investment (ROI), organizations must look at costs and the results.
 Because nonprofit websites typically aren’t focused on sales, there often is no cut and dry method for measuring ROI.
-However there are many different ways to track your success and determine whether your goals are being met.
+However, there are many different ways to track your success and determine whether your goals are being met.
 Here’s a few ways to help you get started:

 Calculate the Costs